Andrea Hayes: 1988 Olympics

 Hayes qualified for the 1988 Olympic trials as a Junior at the University of Texas.
 At the mid-August trials in Austin, Texas, she failed to finish in second place in three of the four events in which she had qualified, the 400 IM, and the 400 and 800 freestyles, though she came close.
-On the last day of the trials, in a close race Hayes placed second in the 200 back, her best event, and qualified for the Seoul Olympics behind her fellow Greater Pensacola Aquatics team mate Beth Barr, and just edging out the third-place finisher.
+On the last day of the trials, in a close race Hayes placed second in the 200 back, her best event, and qualified for the Seoul Olympics behind her fellow Greater Pensacola Aquatics teammate Beth Barr, and just edging out the third-place finisher.

 At the 1988 Olympics, she finished sixth in the final of the women's 200-meter backstroke event, with a time of 2:15.02.

 Three years after the 1988 Seoul Olympics, in 1991, 20 East German coaches admitted the East German women's Olympic swimming team had been systematically using anabolic steroids in their training.
 One Hungarian and two East German women swimmers finished ahead of Hayes in the 200-meter backstroke with Kristina Egerzegi of Hungary finishing first, and then East German swimmers Kathryn Zimmerman, and Cornelia Sirch taking second and third.
 The American swimming community has speculated that Hayes might have completed the 200 with a bronze medal or in much closer medal contention if the East German women swimmers had been stripped of their medals.

 Hayes later became the co-chair of Swim Across America Dallas, a partner of Swim Across America, a charitable fundraising organization for cancer that largely raises funds through the efforts of individuals and teams that gain sponsorship through organized swims.
-She likely worked as co-chair when she was living in Dallas around 2010-2011, and was involved in a number of charities in the Dallas area.
+She likely worked as co-chair when she was living in Dallas around 2010–2011, and was involved in a number of charities in the Dallas area.

 Honors

-In 2016 Hayes was inducted into the Longhorn Women’s Hall of Honor.
+In 2016 Hayes was inducted into the Longhorn Women's Hall of Honor.